ksu-cs-textbooks/cis526/content/05-web-servers/03-request-handling.md

 * The `req.headers` parameter contains all the headers that were set on this particular request.
 Of specific interest are _authentication_ headers (which help say who is behind the request and determine if the server should allow the request), and _cookie_ headers.
 We'll talk more about this a bit further into the course, when we introduce the associated concepts.

 Generally, we use properties in combination to determine what the correct response is.
-As a programmer, you probably already realize that this decsion-making process must involve some sort of [control flow](https://en.wikipedia.org/wiki/Control_flow) structure, like an [if statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) or [switch case statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).
+As a programmer, you probably already realize that this decision-making process must involve some sort of [control flow](https://en.wikipedia.org/wiki/Control_flow) structure, like an [if statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) or [switch case statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).

 Let's say we only want to handle `"GET"` requests for the files _index.html_, _site.css_, and _site.js_.
 We could write our request handler using both an `if else` statement and a `switch` statement: